 - 1. Open the synchronization project in the Synchronization Editor. - 2.
-Select Edit > Update synchronization project... from the menu. - Select the milestone to apply under Available patches.
+In the menu bar, select the Edit > Update synchronization project... menu item. - Select the milestone to apply under Available patches.
 In the patch details view, all dependent patches are listed in the order in which they will be applied. - 4.
 Click Apply selected patches. - 5.
 Enter any user input as prompted.